-Our Feeding the City Start Up is a 12-month programme supporting people with big ideas for new food enterprises that benefit communities, and helping them grow!
-At this stage of the programme, our amazing participants have launched their new businesses, and we’ll continue to support their growth through workshops, bursaries, mentoring and advice from business and food experts.
+Our Feeding the City Start Up is a 12-month programme supporting people with big ideas for new food enterprises that benefit communities and the environment.
+As you are reading this, our amazing participants have launched their new businesses and we are supporting their growth through workshops, bursaries, mentoring and advice from business and food experts.

 The Refugee Café

-The Lewisham-based Refugee café will be serving delicious, international food whilst providing training and a path to employment for local refugees.
+The Lewisham-based Refugee Café will be serving delicious, international food whilst providing training and a path to employment for local refugees.
 The café will be a space for the local community to socialise, learn and interact over food and drinks while local refugees and other vulnerable migrants will gain training to harness skills and knowledge relevant for the catering industry.
 While COVID-19 has made it hard to secure a premise, it has not slowed down the team.
 While waiting for their cafe to open, the Refugee Cafe has developed a trio of delicious dips and pickles made by local refugee families to be sold at zero-waste shops and local markets.

-The Urban Mushroom Farm is a Brighton-based urban farm growing sustainable nutritious mushrooms and vegetable greens from local by-products.
+Fungi Town is an urban mushroom farm growing nutritious mushrooms and leafy greens from local by-products.
 Using coffee grains, sawdust and straw as a growing substrate for the mushrooms, the production processes are environmentally sustainable and low tech with minimal impact on water and energy usage.
-Urban Mushroom Farm is eager to show and enable their community to participate in the growing process, learn about mushroom varieties and their role in a nutritious and healthy diet.
+Fungi town is eager to show and enable the residents of Brighton to participate in the growing process, learning about mushroom varieties and their role in a nutritious and healthy diet.

 Kitchen at 44

 The Kitchen at 44 CIC is a community kitchen, cook school and tiny rooftop farm.
 They sell cookery classes, hold food related events and hire out the community kitchen.
-Through their cooking classes and space hire, they will subsidise use of the kitchen to vulnerable or underserved groups in Sterling to help them gain valuable cooking skills and foster community engagement.
-Currently in response to COVID-19, The Kitchen at 44 is acting as a food distribution centre for the Stirling community and creating meals from food donated by various supermarkets.
+Through their cooking classes and space hire, they will subsidise use of the kitchen to vulnerable or underserved groups in Stirling to help them gain valuable cooking skills and foster community engagement.

 Shoots Market is a new supermarket that provides communities in Wales with healthy, local, sustainable and affordable food and products in store and online.
 They provide convenience without compromise that is good for people, the planet and the economy.